yu-jeffy/ink-jet/application.md

 - Rust for Development Environment within the Container
 - Vercel for Hosting

+#### ink!
+Smart Contract Vectorstore:

+For our vectorstore dataset, we will source from a variety of areas.
+We will scrape the source code from verified contracts on ink!/WASM enabled chains, such as Astar and Aleph Zero.
+Github repos of example contracts will be scraped, such as [paritytech](https://github.com/paritytech/ink-examples/tree/main), [Astar WASM Showcase](https://github.com/AstarNetwork/wasm-showcase-dapps/tree/main), [Metis](https://github.com/patractlabs/metis), and others.

+To compliment these examples, we will also scrape all ink! documentations available from the [ink! docs](https://use.ink/), [Substrate docs](https://docs.substrate.io/tutorials/smart-contracts/develop-a-smart-contract/), and others.

+Additionally, we will use a barebones RAG-LLM pipeline with only documentation loaded to create generated examples through guided prompts.
+We divide our approach into categories and subcategories of smart contract purposes, including payments, transfers, lending, borrowing, vesting, escrow, NFTs, tokens, supply chain management, invoicing, real estate ownership, DAOs, decentralized identity, gaming mechanics, auctions, reputation systems, etc.

+For each subcategory, we will generate at least 100 distinct examples, which should be sufficient for a diverse representation of the general purposes of smart contracts.
+Before adding each smart contract to the dataset, we will run, compile, test with CoinFabrik, and deploy to a local or testnet node to ensure functionality and security.

 #### Relevant Work

 Please see Development Status section.